 The Orchestra section has a total of 474 seats that are divided into two sections.

-The first half of the orchestra has a total of 196 seats spread across 10 rows, from row A to row K (there is no row I owing to confusion with the number 1).
-The seats are numbered from 101 to 125, moving from left to right.
-This section is not only closest to the stage, but it also offers a uniquely immersive experience and is destined to be the best seats in the house.
+The first half of the orchestra has a total of 196 seats spread across 10 rows, from row A to row K. This section is not only closest to the stage, but it also offers a uniquely immersive experience and is destined to be the best seats in the house.

-The Dress Circle is the first elevated section of the Hudson Theater.
+The Dress Circle (or mezzanine) is the first elevated section of the Hudson Theatre.
 Spread over 10 rows, from row A to row J, the dress circle has a seating capacity of 254 seats.
 The Dress Circle is further divided into three longitudinal sections - center, left and right dress circle.

-Left Dress Circle - The left dress circle seats are spread across 10 rows (A to J) and are odd numbered.
-Seats begin at 1 and end at 17, moving from the aisle to the outside.
+The left dress circle seats are spread across 10 rows (A to J) and are odd numbered.

-Center Dress Circle - The center dress circle seats are spread across 10 rows (A to J).
-Seats begin at 101 and end at 114, moving right to left.
+The center dress circle seats are spread across 10 rows (A to J).

-Right Dress Circle - The right dress circle seats are spread across 10 rows (A to J) and are even numbered.
-Seats begin at 2 and end at 18, moving from the aisle to the outside.
+The right dress circle seats are spread across 10 rows (A to J) and are even numbered.

 Hudson Theater Balcony